-Fibromyalgia is a chronic condition characterized by widespread pain, aches, fatigue, poor sleep, and problems with cognition.
+Fibromyalgia is a chronic condition that causes pain all over the body, aches, fatigue, poor sleep, and problems with cognition.
 Unfortunately, there is no cure for this challenging, painful condition.
-It is estimated to affect around 3 to 6 percent of the world’s population.
-Since there is no cure for fibromyalgia, people suffering from it must work to manage their symptoms in order to get through their day-to-day life.
+So, people suffering from it must work to manage their symptoms in order to get through their day-to-day life.

 Fibromyalgia Symptoms and Causes

-Fibromyalgia is characterized by widespread pain, but also usually includes a variety of other symptoms.
+Fibromyalgia is a condition that causes pain over the body.
+It also usually includes a variety of other symptoms.
 A person with fibromyalgia may experience: